DREAM-ODA-OS/ODA-OS_subsystem/README.md

 #### User Identities

-The installed SW components and their configuration is owned by `odaos` system user (no password assigned) any modification of the configuration requires `odaos` user identity.
+The installed SW components and their configuration is owned by `odaos` admnistrator, a system user with no password assigned.
+Any modification of the configuration requires `odaos` user identity.

-The actual service are operated having
+The actual service are operated having `apache` system user's identity and all the files created or modified by the services are either owned directly by the `apache` user or they belong to `apache` user group with write permission granted.

+The SW installed from the RPM packages is owned by the `root` and they are not supposed to be modified.

+*More details TBD*